After Uber, Alibaba to sell three per cent stake in Zomato at discount: Reports

 The global economic downturn has added to Zomato's woes.
 The company confirmed earlier this month that it will be firing at least three per cent of its workforce across the country based on regular performance.

-“There has been a regular performance based churn of under 3 per cent of our workforce, there's nothing more to it,” said the Zomato spokesperson.
+“There has been a regular performance based churn of under three per cent of our workforce, there's nothing more to it,” said the Zomato spokesperson.

 Zomato sustained a net loss of $2.5 billion in the quarter ending September when compared to the previous fiscal year’s loss of $4.3 billion during the same period.